a2life/shogi-board/readme.md

 - sOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"
 - gOnBoard: string indicating on board pieces for sente. default is initial setup for gote for no handicap game. ex.
 "99l,28r"
 - showMarker:boolean When set to true, it turns on marker indicator to show the last move.
 - markerAt: string Indicating the initial grid position that will be highlighted. default is "out of the way", ex., "24" for position ２四 for the initial display.
 Afterwards, showMarker behavior takes over.
-ShowMarker flag need to be set to true.
+If this parameter exists, then ShowMarker flag will be also set to true.
 - moves : string[], data representing piece moves. ex. ["s-2627","g-8687","s-2526","g-8586"] (this represents ２六歩、８四歩、２五歩、８五歩).
 - kifu: The program can read kakinoki style kifu notation.
 Append entire kifu record inside backtick pair (quoted literal) . it will take precedence over other individual parameters (such as move)